 Nine nights in hotels and three nights in Ker and Downey Lodges during trekking in the Annapurnas

-The trip features a mix of deluxe and first class accommodations in the cities that ensure private bathrooms with running hot and cold water, air-conditioning and heating, and most amenities that you would expect in first class-to-deluxe accommodations.
+The trip features a mix of deluxe and first-class accommodations in the cities that ensure private bathrooms with running hot and cold water, air-conditioning and heating.
+And there are most amenities that you would expect in first class-to-deluxe accommodations.

-While in the Annapurnas, Ker and Downey lodges are the best accommodations – built in local architectural style, but ensuring maximum comfort.
-You will have en suite bathroom and running hot and cold water.
+While in the Annapurnas, Ker and Downey's lodges are the best accommodations – built-in local architectural style but ensuring maximum comfort.
+You will have an en suite bathroom and running hot and cold water.
 The accommodation in Bandipur Village will be in a heritage-style property – a renovated old building of a local Newari merchant – and is among the best accommodations in the town.

 12 Breakfasts, six dinners, five lunches.

-The trip includes daily buffet breakfasts in our hotels, resorts, or lodges.
-You will have one Nepali welcome dinner the day you arrive at Kathmandu.
-Meals in Chitwan will have a set menu; however, if you have any dietary restrictions, we will do our best to cater your needs.
-In the mountains, there will be fewer choices than in the cities, but all meals are prepared with utmost hygienic care; they will also be plentiful and delicious.
+The trip includes daily buffet breakfasts at your hotels, resorts, or lodges.
+You will have one Nepali welcome dinner in Kathmandu.
+Meals in Chitwan will have a set menu; however, if you have any dietary restrictions, we will do our best to serve your needs.
+In the mountains, there will be fewer choices than in the cities, but the lodge cook will prepare plentiful and delicious.meals with the utmost hygienic care.
 In breakfast, expect toast, different styles of eggs, pancakes, porridge, and muesli or cereals with milk available.
-For lunch and dinner, expect a Nepali set meal, usually a combo of boiled white rice, lentil soup, curried vegetables and pickle.
+For lunch and dinner, you can expect a Nepali set meal, usually a combo of boiled white rice, lentil soup, curried vegetables, and pickle.
 The lodges also serve potato dishes, different curries, rice, noodles and pasta, pizza, spring roll, and chapati bread.
 Cookies and chocolates are also available.
-You may want to bring some additional vitamin supplements, dry fruits and energy bars with you as well.
+You may want to bring some additional vitamin supplements, dry fruits, and energy bars with you as well.

 Mode of Transportation

-All ground transportation from airport to airport will be arranged by us.
+We will arrange all ground transportation from the airport to airport.
 We will provide well-conditioned sedans, SUVs, vans or coaches, depending on the group size, for all transfers and tours.
-Vehicles are air conditioned, have comfortable seats, and meet all safety standards.
+Vehicles are air-conditioned, have comfortable seats, and meet all safety standards.
 Driver and guide will be different people.
 Drivers, unlike guides, might speak little or no English.

-The trip has two domestic flights between Kathmandu and Pokhara and from Chitwan to Kathmandu.
+The trip includes one domestic flight from Chitwan to Kathmandu.

 Trip Activity Level

 This trip neither involves technical climb nor requires any special skills or abilities.
 Participants should be in good health, lead an active life, and enjoy walking – even up steep hills.
-If you are not at the best shape, it’s strongly advisable that you should start some exercises about two or more months before the trip, gradually increasing the intensity and duration of the preparations.
+If you are not at the best shape, you should start some exercises about two or more months before the trip, gradually increasing the intensity and duration of the preparations.
 Training could be anything akin to jogging, cycling, swimming, uphill walking, aerobics, or indoor work out room exercises.
-Of course, you should consult your physician for advice on the best training program for you.

-The trip involves four easy days of trekking in the Annapurna Mountains.
+You have three carefree days of trekking in the Annapurna foothills.
 The trails are uneven, usually with stone stairs, and sometimes with slate pavers; they are at times steep.
 On average, we’ll walk two to three hours each day, at our own pace, carrying a daypack for your wallet, sweater, camera, water bottle – whatever you need that day.
-A porter or pack animal carries rest of your luggage.
-Each set of two trekkers will be assigned to one porter, who can carry maximum 15 kg (33 lb.).
-We will also have short day hikes in Kathmandu Valley and village walks in Chitwan and Bandipur; anyone in general good health will enjoy those.
+Porters carry rest of your luggage.
+Each set of two trekkers will be assigned to one porter, who can take a maximum 15 kg (33 lb.).
+We will also have short day hikes in Kathmandu Valley, and village walks in Chitwan and Bandipur; anyone in generally good health will enjoy those.

-Trishuli River is a Class III river, and so it provides an accessible, but also exciting, experience of white water rafting in Nepal.
-Basically, the guide and his helper steer and power the boat with 10-foot oars; you don’t have to paddle if you don’t want to.
-You will be provided with the safety jackets and helmets.
-This trip also includes jungle safari activities such as elephant riding, a canoe trip, and jungle hiking, all of which are adventures of a scale that can enjoyed by most travelers in decent shape.
-But one thing is important: All participants need to maintain team spirit, be flexible, and have a high spirit of adventure.
+Trishuli River is a Class III river, and so it provides an accessible, but also exciting experience of white water rafting in Nepal.
+The guide and his helper steer and power the boat with 10-foot oars; you don’t have to paddle if you don’t want to.
+The rafting crew provides safety jackets and helmets.
+This trip also includes jungle safari activities such as elephant riding, a canoe trip, and jungle hiking.
+All of these are adventures of a scale that anyone in decent shape can enjoy the fullest.
+But one thing is essential: All participants need to maintain team spirit, be flexible, and have a high sense of adventure.

 Before you go, we provide you final trip dossier that lists necessary pre-departure information, health and safety tips, checklist, etc.

 The trekking day typically starts at 7 a.m.
-We should all be in the dining hall for breakfast around 7.30 am.
+We should all be in the dining hall for breakfast at around 7.30 am.
 We have a healthy breakfast of porridge, eggs, and toast.
-By 8:30 a.m. we will be off on the trail.
+By 8:30 a.m., we will be off on the trail.

-The itinerary has been crafted for the slow pace trekkers.
-If you are looking for more active or strenuous hiking, probably this is the wrong trip for you.
+The itinerary is designed for the slow pace trekkers.
+If you are looking for more active or strenuous hiking, probably this may be not a right trip for you.
 The first half of the day, generally, we walk from two to three hours through forests, terraced farmland, and villages, ascending and descending hills and valleys.
-We will stop in the local teashops, at view points for photos, chit chat with the people we meet along the way, exchanging friendly Nepali greetings (“Namaste” means “hello” as well as “bye bye”).
+We will stop in the local teashops, at viewpoints for photos, chit chat with the people we meet along the way, exchanging friendly Nepali greetings (“Namaste” means “hello” as well as “bye-bye”).

-Generally, we should arrive at our lodge early in the afternoon for the lunch; afterward we can explore the village.
-We will definitely visit schools and temples, stopping to meet farmers working in the field.
+Generally, we should arrive at our lodge early in the afternoon for lunch; afterward, we can explore the village.
+We will visit schools and temples, stopping to meet farmers working in the field.
 We will return to our lodge usually by 4 or 5 p.m.
-The rest of the time is for us to relax, read, make photographs, or write in our journals.
+The rest of the time is for us to relax, read, take photographs, or write in our journals.
 Dinner is at 6 pm.
 It will be a multi-course dinner that often includes ethnic cuisine as well as western favorites.
-If you want to try something local and special, go for Yak cheese pizzas and momos – Tibetan pot-stickers.
+If you want to try something local and particular, go for Yak cheese pizzas and momos – Tibetan pot-stickers.
 After dinner, we’ll cover the next day’s schedule.
 Usually, we retire to our beds early.

 Expert Local Guide and Tour Escorts

-All the trips are led by a local Far & High guide, a university graduate who is trained and certified by the Nepali government's tourism academy.
-They are fluent in English and have deep knowledge of Nepal's history, culture, and religion.
+A local certified tour guide leads the trip.
+The trip guide will be fluent in English and has in-depth knowledge of Nepal's history, culture, and religion.
 Ker and Downey lodges and the resort in Chitwan provide in-house guides and naturalists who are also talented locals.
 They will show you the area’s wonders, many of which you would never find on your own.